Corionis/ELS-Plex-Generator/artifacts/document/command-line.md

-ELS-Plex-Generator is an add-on tool for Entertainment Library Synchronizer (ELS), available at [https://github.com/GrokSoft/ELS](https://github.com/GrokSoft/ELS), that generates the publisher library JSON file required for ELS.
+ELS-Plex-Generator is an add-on tool for Entertainment Library Synchronizer (ELS), available at [https://github.com/GrokSoft/ELS](https://github.com/GrokSoft/ELS), that generates the publisher library JSON file required for ELS by querying a Plex Media Server for metadata and library source definitions.

 ## Command Line Options
 ELS-Plex-Generator requires 3 arguments.